 Ribbon cutting during the opening ceremony of the renovated Fairwinds Marina in Nanoose Bay on 9 April 2025.
 From left: Regional District of Nanaimo Electoral Area E director Bob Rogers, marina manager Rowan Gloag, Zaid Hamdi, senior development manager at Seacliff Properties and Georgia Desjardins, vice-president of development at Seacliff.
 (Photo credit: Fairwinds Marina)

 Vice President of Development at Seacliff Properties, Georgia Desjardins, formally presented the upgraded marina.
-Desjardins shared that the redevelopment is with a value of a $10 million investment and was completed ahead of schedule, as the project was completed in two years and 10 months.
+Desjardins shared that the redevelopment is with a value of a $10 million CAD investment and was completed ahead of schedule, as the project was completed in two years and 10 months.
+Originally designed to span three phases over three years, the renovation was completed in just 22 months, establishing a 46,000 square-feet marina.

 Ribbon cutting during the opening ceremony of the renovated Fairwinds Marina in Nanoose Bay on 9 April 2025.
 From left: Regional District of Nanaimo Electoral Area E director Bob Rogers, marina manager Rowan Gloag, Zaid Hamdi, senior development manager at Seacliff Properties and Georgia Desjardins, vice-president of development at Seacliff.
 (Photo credit: Fairwinds Marina)

-Fairwinds marina now includes approximately 250 new boat slips and is now equipped to accommodate vessels ranging from 8 to 30-metre (25 to100-feet) in length.
+Fairwinds marina now includes approximately 250 new boat slips and is now equipped to accommodate vessels ranging from 8 to 30-metres (25 to 100-feet) in length.
+The facility offers transient moorage and features fully equipped docks with power pedestals offering services from 15A to 100A, as well as fresh water.
+The fuel dock provides both gasoline and diesel options, complemented by a pump-out service.

 The Fairwinds Marina renovation is part of a larger community development.
 Seacliff Properties has received approval to build approximately 2,000 additional homes on 700 acres of land still available for development.